nhoefflin/Cisco_Packet_Tracer_Proj1/README.md

 4. Each department must have a wireless network for the users

-5.Host devices in the network are required to obtain IPv4 address automatically
+5. Host devices in the network are required to obtain IPv4 address automatically

 6. Devices in all the departments are required to communicate automatically